isomerpages/imda-pixel/_documentation/Image Sizes.md

 ![](/images/Documentation/Facilities%20-%20Overview.png)

-* Note: There is no need to round the 4 corners, as they are automatically rounded by the CSS code "```border-radius: 15px```".
+* Note: A rectangle image will do.
+There is no need to round the 4 corners, as they are automatically rounded by the CSS code "```border-radius: 15px```".
 Change the roundness by editing the no. of pixels.
 * Full code for reference: ```<img src="example.jpg" style="border-radius:15px;">```

 ### b.
 Featured Areas - Equipment